Amira Dance Productions, LLC

 1702 W Douglas Ave, Wichita, KS 67203, USA

-Founded in 1974, Amira Dance Production is Wichita's longest-running, community dance studio offering instruction and performances in various cultural dance styles from across the globe: Middle Eastern bellydancing, East Indian, flamenco from Spain, Rromany, hula from the Polynesian Islands, ballroom, and hoops and tribal styles invented in America.
-Classes are also offered in drumming.
+Founded in 1974, Amira Dance Production is Wichita's longest-running, community dance studio offering instruction and performances in various cultural dance styles from across the globe: Middle Eastern bellydancing, East Indian, flamenco from Spain, Rromany, hula from the Polynesian Islands, ballroom, and the fun craze of hula hoops and tribal styles invented in America.
+Classes are also offered in drumming and yoga.

 Our dance studio was founded by Alice Castilow, who also co-founded the Metropolitan Ballet of Wichita.
 Castilow, who took the stage name Amira, was among the first dance instructors in Wichita to offer belly dance.
 She studied Middle Eastern dance in New York City, with the famed choreographer and dance troupe founder, Ibrahim "Bobby" Farrah, who taught many of America's early belly dancers in the 1970s.